w3c/did-wg-charter/README.md

-# Specification 'did-wg-charter'
+# Development of the new DID WG Charter (2021)

-This is the repository for did-wg-charter.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This is the repository to create a new charter for the [DID Working Group](https://www.w3.org/2019/did-wg/).
+See the current draft at [Github io](https://w3c.github.io/did-wg-charter/).